-- How rapidly do these mulches fully decompose, to what extent does cropping system, soil type, and climate mediate decomposition rates, and does the percentage of the polymers in the mulch film affect the decomposition rate?
-Are there metabolites of these mulches that do not fully decompose? - Do breakdown byproducts influence the community ecology and ecosystem function of soils, plants, and the livestock that graze on crops grown in these soils? - As fragments degrade, do they pose a problem to terrestrial and aquatic wildlife? - Do the residues of these films accumulate after repeated use? - Are the testing protocols in place to insure decomposition standards?
+- How rapidly do these mulches fully decompose, to what extent does cropping system, soil type, and climate mediate decomposition rates, and does the percentage of the polymers in the mulch film affect the decomposition rate? - Are there metabolites or breakdown products of these mulches that do not fully decompose?
+Do any of these mulches fully decompose? - Do breakdown byproducts influence the community ecology and ecosystem function of soils, plants, and the livestock that graze on crops grown in these soils? - As fragments degrade, do they pose a problem to terrestrial and aquatic wildlife?
+What are the environmental fates of micro- and nano-plastic fragments resulting from biodegradable mulch film degradation, and what hazards do they present to organisms that they interact with on the way to that fate? - Do the residues of these films accumulate after repeated use? - Are the testing protocols in place to insure decomposition standards?

-2. Ecosystem service provisioning and biodiversity of organic systems (New in 2019)
+2. Ecosystem service provisioning and biodiversity of organic systems (new in 2020)

-How do organic systems impact ecosystem service provisioning, both on-farm and through the materials and inputs sourced and used for production?
-For example, what impact does ocean harvesting of seaweed for use as a fertilizer have on ecosystem health and service provisioning?
+How do organic systems impact ecosystem service provisioning, both on-farm and off-farm through the materials and inputs sourced and used for production?
+For example, life-cycle analysis of environmental costs and benefits of inputs used for organic production, such as manure, seaweed, and fish-based soil amendments, would be beneficial.
+Additionally, what is the impact of diversified and agroecologically designed organic farming systems on biodiversity and ecosystem services within the farm and in its surroundings?
 Can farm-mapping be performed to quantify the impact of the location of a farm (in a broader landscape) and the arrangement of fields and non-crop habitat to enhance biodiversity and ecosystem service provisioning?

-3. Organic No-Till
+3. Organic No-Till and Minimum Tillage

-Organic no-till, using a terminated cover crop for in-place mulching, can increase soil health and provide for increased biodiversity.
+Organic no-till can increase soil health and provide for increased biodiversity.
 Organic no-till preserves and builds soil organic matter, conserves soil moisture, reduces soil erosion, and requires less fuel and labor than standard organic row crop farming.
-There can also be some challenges from organic no-till using a cover crop, such as occasional insect infestation associated with the cover crop.